 01 of 09

-Identify 8 Insects That Eat Holes in Clothes
+Identify Eight Insects That Eat Holes in Clothes

 02 of 09

-The female beetles lays soft, white eggs in concealed places that hatch in eight to fifteen days and hatch more quickly in warmer weather.
-The eggs are laid on clothing, furniture, cracks in flooring, and carpet.
+The female beetles lay soft, white eggs in concealed places on clothing, furniture, cracks in flooring, and carpet.
+The eggs hatch in eight to 15 days and hatch more quickly in warmer weather.
 Most carpet beetles typically produce four generations within a year.
 Only one generation of black beetles is produced each year.

 It is not the adult insect but the larvae that feed on fabric.
 They begin feeding as soon as the egg hatches.
 They consume natural fibers like wool, mohair, fur, and feathers and can crawl from place to place.
 They are most often discovered on fabric but can live in any dark crevices including air ducts, closets, and behind baseboards.Continue to 3 of 9 below.

 03 of 09

 If you see a worm-like insect with a hard shell, it is actually the larvae of the Case Bearing Clothes Moth.
 The larvae carry a flattened case about a 1/4 to 1/2-inch long.
 It is this creature that cuts holes in your clothing and other fabrics.
 They feed on fur, flannel, wool, soiled fabrics, and hair.
 The adult moths are very small and are rarely seen.Continue to 4 of 9 below.

 The cockroach is a serious pest: its droppings that can cause asthma, carry disease, and stain clothes.
 In addition, the cockroach will also damage clothes and any fabric in the home.
 The cockroach is attracted to perspiration and body fluid stains, food and drink spills, and laundry starch.
 As the cockroach eats away at these stains, it can cut holes in the fibers or weaken them so that holes appear.Continue to 5 of 9 below.